UlyssesZh/UlyssesZh.github.io/_posts/2023-03-30-measure-ensemble.md

 Those assumptions are very strong, so we do not want to assume them.
 Without those assumptions, we still have a well-constructed $W^{\perp(1)}$ and $\pi^{(1)}$ so that $W^{\parallel(1)}_e$ are preimages of points in $W^{\perp(1)}$ under $\pi$.
-Then, we can use similar tricks as Equation \ref{eq: linear op on affine} to define the action of any continuous linear functional $i_1\in\vec W^{\parallel(1)\prime}$ on a point $e_1\in W^{(1)}$ as
+Then, we can use similar tricks as Equation [@eq:eq-linear-op-on-affine] to define the action of any continuous linear functional $i_1\in\vec W^{\parallel(1)\prime}$ on a point $e_1\in W^{(1)}$ as